alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 > [[Boy]] can also show the body

 #### Tower Ruins
-Players may find unusual ruins in the town.
+PCs may find unusual ruins in the town.

 > [!note] Check
 > Survival or Perception DC 15 reveals a tower was squeezed by something big.
 #### Meeting [[False Hydra]]
-If players cannot find anything, an episode can be given to them: they hear crush of bones, but as they approach it changes to a strange melody... after which they do not remember who they ended up there.
+If PCs cannot find anything, an episode can be given to them: they hear crush of bones, but as they approach it changes to a strange melody... after which they do not remember who they ended up there.
-## Dream Realm
+## Dream Realm (0.5h)
 > [!info] Music
 > [[Index#Sleep Well, John]] (Buckley, D., 2022a)